NAGC David W. Belin Advocacy Award

 Recipient will have influenced the media, the general public, and/or parents and teachers of gifted students in order to achieve the public policy goal.

-The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2013.
+The recipient(s) of the award and the other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
 The award includes a monetary contribution made by NAGC in the recipient's honor to a gifted and talented organization of their choice.
-The recipient will receive a plaque presented in November 2013 at the NAGC Annual Convention in Indianapolis, Indiana.
+The recipient will receive a plaque presented the NAGC Annual Convention in Baltimore, MD, November 13-16, 2014.